 Note that more advanced athletes will often perform power snatches with a receiving stance considerably wider than their squat stance.
 This is a natural way to make braking in the receipt stronger.
 Newer lifters should receive with their squat stance, both to reinforce that technique for the full lift, and to allow them to safely continue into a full squat if they’re unable to stop higher.

-Coaches and athletes sometimes have different definitions of what constitutes a “power” receiving position.
-Most commonly, anything received with the thighs horizontal or higher is considered a power lift.
-Others will require the knee to be bent to no more than 90 degrees, and others will count only lifts with the thighs exactly horizontal and higher.
+Coaches have different definitions of what constitutes a “power” receiving position.
+Most commonly, anything received with the thighs above horizontal is considered a power lift.
+Others will require the knee to be bent to no more than 90 degrees, and others will count lifts with the thighs exactly horizontal and higher.

 Some lifters will also intentionally receive power cleans with a much wider foot stance than in the snatch.
 This makes arresting the downward movement easier, but also means that the lift cannot continue into a full squat if the bar isn’t elevated adequately.